• Blog

 • Encompasses a broader scope in the digital age, from professional production to casual social media clips.

 While each term has its own distinction, it’s also important to understand that the terms used can directly affect how your work or project is perceived.
 For example, in the film industry, what a creator calls their work can influence everything from the funding it receives to its distribution channels and its audience's expectations.

-A project labeled as a 'film' might be expected to offer more artistic value or intellectual engagement, attracting a different kind of audience than one marketed as a 'video,' which might be perceived as more online-focused.
+A project labeled as a "film" might be expected to offer more artistic value or intellectual engagement, attracting a different kind of audience than one marketed as a "video," which might be perceived as more online-focused.
+A project labeled a "movie" more generally speaks to the American way of describing motion pictures.

 If you’re an esteemed Hollywood director, perhaps you’re making a film.
 Or maybe you’re making the summer’s next greatest blockbuster movie.
 If you’re a business or solopreneur, your next great digital marketing asset is probably a video.
 And that’s fine!
 Just like art itself, its terminology is often subjective.